SandMoshi/Escape-Alive/README.md

 ## License

-You can edit this game for your own pleasure but please do use it for commercial purposes or to pass it off as your own work.
+You can edit this game for your own pleasure but please do not use it for commercial purposes or to pass it off as your own work.
+Please credit me as the original author in any fork and reproduction.